 For Individual Assistance, Public Assistance, Hazard Mitigation Grant Program, and other federally funded programs administered by EMD, federal guidelines allow for an appeal process regarding funding issues.
-Typically, a letter from the applicant that gives the rationale for the appeal and any new data is required for a decision for dispute resolution.
+Typically, an appeal includes a letter from the applicant that provides the rationale for the appeal and any new data required for a dispute resolution decision.